facebookincubator/npe-toolkit/docs/getting-started/Functions.md

 ```
 cd server/functions
-yarn install
-yarn firebase use $FIREBASE_PROJECT
+yarn firebase use $FIREBASE_PROJECT_ID
 yarn firebase deploy --only functions
 ```

 Notes:

-- Replace `$FIREBASE_PROJECT` with the name of your Firebase project
+- Replace `$FIREBASE_PROJECT_ID` with the ID of your Firebase project

 ### Testing your deployment

 To test that functions have successfully deployed, you can write your own Function, or switch the call to `getUser` to use a server-side function:

 - Go to `client/app/AuthConfig.tsx`
 - Set `CREATE_USERS_ON_SERVER = true`

 After making this change, when logging in or opening the app after login, a function request will be made to the server.
 You can verify this request was made either by:

 - On web, viewing the request in the Network tab in Chrome Developer Tools, **or**
 - Going to the Functions tab in the Firebase console, and viewing request count or logs

 ## How to run Functions locally (in emulator mode)